-Teaching, sometimes over 20 full on classes, a week took its toll on me.
-I became a chronic back pain sufferer myself.
-I was a regular attendee at the Osteopaths and through receiving treatment (and asking a lot of questions) learned how to manage my own back and picked up tips to integrate into my classes.
-I was encouraged to move my classes out of the gym environment.
-In the gyms, Pilates classes can be very large.
-Until recently I taught at one gym and it was rare for a class to have less than 45 people in it and on occasions over 50!
-The osteopaths I worked with are wanted smaller classes to refer their clients to.
-My reputation has spread and I now get referrals from several Osteopathic and physiotherapy clinics in the town.
+Sam gave me extra tuition and allowed me to watch her work.
+As a chronic back pain sufferer myself I was a regular attendee at the Osteopaths and through receiving treatment (and asking a lot of questions) learned how to manage my own back and picked up tips to integrate into my classes.
+It was Sam that encouraged me to move out of the gym environment and set up my own classes.
+She was aware that in many gyms Pilates classes are very large and she wanted smaller classes to refer her clients to.
+My reputation has spread and I now get referrals from several Osteopathic clinics in the town.
 I still work closely with Sam (who has clinics in Crawley and Lancing) and today’s testimonial is from David Such who works out of his clinic at K2 Crawley.

 I love going to courses.
 I find the body a fascinating thing.
 On top of my original training, I have attended a workshop on Anatomy in Motion and completed a course in ‘imovefreely’ also Postural and Corrective exercise.
 The Be Activated course showed how to reboot the body and if I ask you to slap your inner thighs and rub your back before an ab exercise that is where that comes from.